-So when you have a loved one, or if you are the one with dementia and you’re trying to understand how do I get the best life possible and while still having dementia, the answer is to understand how to create the right balance in life.
+So, when you have a loved one, or if you are the one with dementia and you’re trying to understand how do I get the best life possible while still having dementia, the answer is to understand how to create the right balance in life.

 If we can achieve the “right” balance of life, we will significantly enhance psychological well-being, which we need to feel good about ourselves.
 We need to have purpose.
 We need to have a perceive value of life and a balance with physiological well-being.

-Although they tightly connected, obviously they are not the same.
+Although they are tightly connected, obviously they are not the same.
 We need to address behavioral competence as we age.
-Obviously our needs change as we get older.
+Obviously, our needs change as we get older.